 You’ll pay tax to the Swiss Federation, to your canton and commune.
 Taxes are based on worldwide income and collected through the canton; the rates and processes vary from canton to canton.

 Swiss citizens, foreigners with a permanent residence permit C, or foreigners married to a Swiss citizen need to file a Swiss tax return each year.
-An annual tax return is also due if you are working as a self-employed person or as an employee of a foreign employer.
+An annual tax return is also due if you are self-employed person or an employee of a foreign employer.

 Read Expatica’s complete guide to Swiss taxes for expats.